 1) Wet your hair before you go out into the water.
 (This tip was gifted to us by Gwen at Paul Marie Salon in Hilo – check ’em out, they give good head…of hair…) Hair, when dry, acts like a sponge, absorbing water into it.
 Having it absorb regular water first will prevent it from absorbing the salt.
 And you may question the ability of hair to absorb large amounts of anything.
 But any long-haired girl who surfs can attest to the weight that is added to her head as her neck is being annoyingly tugged back.
 Just to emphasize its absorbency, NASA studies have indicated that hair may be a very useful tool in cleaning up oil spills.
 Future fem scientist Marguerite Blignaut, at the Kentucky Junior Academy of Science, followed it up with her own study and concluded: “Hair absorbs the oil which means the oil collects under the surfaces of the hair fibers.
 I used human hair in mesh bags and floated them on 10w40 oil-water mixtures.
 After two days I removed the bags and let them dry.
 An increase of mass indicated the amount of oil absorbed.
 I found that human hair does remove oil from the water surface and that straight dark brown hair seemed to be the most efficient.”
 Thanks Marge, good to know.

-Hawaiian women were traditionally famous for their lovely long brown hair.
-Was it the coconut water/oil treatments they did after swims?
+Hawaiian women were known (are still known) for their lovely long brown hair.
+Was it the coconut treatments they did after swims?
 Was it their rich diet that included poi, banana, papaya, lilikoi, coconut, sweet potato, breadfruit, laulau, fish and seafood?
 Maybe drawing from a gene pool (including those of the Asian races that have mixed here) that is renowned for their beautiful skin and luscious hair doesn’t hurt.

-Hey, by the way, this is very important – disclaimer!: No health or medical or dietary supplement advice should ever be considered without the approval of your omnipotent physician.
+Hey, by the way, this is very important – disclaimer!: No health or medical or dietary advice should ever be considered without the approval of your omnipotent physician.
 Make sure on your next visit you ask what hair care products he/she uses!
+LOL.
 All seemingly knowing advice that appears within this article are simply humble opinions to be taken with a grain of salt.
 Yes, same grain of salt we are protecting your hair from…. meowxo

 Read Full Post »